Bandwidth Calculator

 HDMI Versions

 HDMI 2.0 provides 18 Gbps bandwidth, supporting 4K at 60Hz or 1440p at 144Hz.
 HDMI 2.1 dramatically increases bandwidth to 48 Gbps, enabling 4K at 120Hz, 8K at 60Hz, and support for Variable Refresh Rate (VRR) technology.
+Run the backlight bleed test before accepting a new monitor delivery to verify the panel meets your quality threshold.

 DisplayPort Versions